Denis Goltsov: 2023 season

 Ante Delija was scheduled to face Yorgan De Castro on April 7, 2023, at PFL 2.
 However, Delija pulled out due to injury and was replaced by Goltsov.
 In turn, Goltsov withdrew from the bout and was replaced by Danilo Marques.

 Goltsov faced Cezar Ferreira on April 14, 2023, at PFL 3.
 He won the bout in the first round by knockout via ground and pound.

 Goltsov faced Yorgan De Castro on June 16, 2023, at PFL 5.
 He won the bout by knockout just 18 seconds into the first round.

 In the semi-finals, Goltsov faced Jordan Heiderman on August 18, 2023, at PFL 8.
 He won the fight by arm-triangle choke in the first round.

 In the final, Goltsov faced Renan Ferreira on November 24, 2023, at PFL 10.
 He lost the bout by second-round TKO.

 2024 season

 Goltsov faced Linton Vassell at PFL 1 on April 4, 2024 and won the fight by technical knockout.

 Goltsov was expected to face Sergei Bilostenniy at PFL 4 on June 13, 2024.
 However, Bilostenniy was removed from the fight for unknown reasons and was replaced by Thiago Santos.
 Goltsov won the bout via TKO in the first round.

 Goltsov next faced Timothy Johnson in the semifinals of the 2024 Heavyweight tournament at PFL 7 on August 2, 2024.
 He won the bout via TKO in the first round.

 Goltsov next faced Oleg Popov in the finals of the 2024 Heavyweight tournament at PFL 10 on November 29, 2024 and won the tournament via a triangle choke submission in the first round.

-2025 season
+2025

 Goltsov faced Corey Anderson at PFL Champions Series 2 on July 19, 2025, and lost the bout via technical knockout in the second round.

+2026

+Goltsov was scheduled to face Hasan Mezhiev on July 25, 2026, at PFL Washington DC.
+However, the bout was removed from the event for unknown reasons.
+The bout was re-scheduled and eventually took place on August 7, 2026, at PFL Charlotte.
+Goltsov won the fight via knockout with the opening minute of the first round.

+Goltsov was scheduled to face Maxwell Djantou Nana on October 16, 2026, at PFL Chicago 2.
+However, the bout was removed from the event for unknown reasons.